 Wash incoming produce

-Last year, I would think I had defeated them, but then noticed fruit flies buzzing around at the store.
-And sure enough, pretty soon, I had more in my own kitchen as well.
-You can take some home with you on your produce in the form of eggs, so one way to make sure they don’t end up in your kitchen is by washing them.
-To be really careful, you can even set up a clean bucket outside your house to wash them before bringing them in the house.
+You can unwittingly bring fruit flies home with you from the grocery store on your produce in the form of eggs, so one way to make sure they don't end up in your kitchen is by washing fruits and vegetables as soon as you get home.
+Most people don't think to wash bananas, for example.
+But they can be covered in sticky substances from other produce and that can be very attractive to fruit flies.
+To be really careful, you can even set up a clean bucket outside your house to wash produce before bringing anything into the house.